-Prerequisite: Recommendation of the sending teacher and completion of French III with a 75% or better.
+Prerequisites: Recommendation of the sending teacher and completion of French III with an 85% or better.

 How do art and literature reflect the culture and history of a people?
-This is a course for students who have successfully demonstrated their ability and interest in French and who desire to further expand their knowledge about France, Francophone Culture and civilization.
-Greater emphasis on multimedia technology includes video materials from French Television, songs, slides, advertising, films and recordings.
-Carefully chosen works of literature, which lend themselves to lively discussion in French, are introduced.
-Students will learn to communicate through oral, written and non-verbal means.
-They will write opinion pieces on topics or texts, supporting a point of view with reasoning and information.
-Students will recount stories, including fables and folktales from diverse cultures, and determine their central message, lesson, or moral.
+The class will focus on conversation and listening, through class discussion, music and film.
+There will also be an emphasis on creative writing as well as academic writing.
+Students will study art and literature from many different cultures where French is spoken.
+Students will learn to communicate through oral, written and nonverbal means.
+They will explore real world experiences which provide access to future possibilities.
+They will write opinion and reflection pieces on topics or texts, supporting a point of view with reasons and information.
+Recount stories including fables and folktales from diverse cultures, and determine their central message, lesson, or moral.
+Students will be able to participate in conversations on familiar topics by responding to and asking a variety of questions.
 Students will be able to communicate on many different topics and understand the main idea of most simple conversations and texts.
-This course is weighted on the general scale.
+This class in an immersive language class where students will refine the skills needed to understand and be understood in French without English.
+This course is weighted on the honors scale.